Retirement Accounts and Qualified Domestic Relations Orders – QDROs

 The stakes can be pretty high and these orders can be complicated.
 Any small error can cost you, your spouse, or both of you a significant amount of money.
 It's sometimes possible to hire someone to simply prepare and submit a QDRO, even if she doesn't handle your entire divorce.

 The Bottom Line

 Make sure your lawyer knows about the retirement account asset as early in the process as possible.
-The danger of waiting too long is that you could be left with nothing if your spouse dies without having designated you as the alternate payee.
+The danger of waiting too long is that you could be left with nothing if your spouse dies without having designated you like the alternate payee.